 Keep space constraints in mind when selecting plants.
 Choose crops that are compact and have a large harvest for the required space.
 Basil, Swiss chard, eggplant, hot peppers, tomatoes, mesclun, lettuce, and pole beans are all good options for small gardens.

 If you are trying to extend the growing season, consider which crops grow well in cold weather.
-These plants include: lettuce, spinach, arugula, beets, carrots, broccoli, Swiss chard, kale, and Asian greens
+Cool-weather crops include: lettuce, spinach, arugula, beets, carrots, broccoli, Swiss chard, kale, and Asian greens

 Plant your garden in intervals with rotating crops for a sustained harvest throughout the growing season.
-This method boosts crop yields by effectively timing your garden and involves figuring out when different crops should be planted for a staggered harvest.
+This method, called succession planting, boosts crop yields by effectively timing your garden.
+It involves figuring out when different crops should be planted for a staggered harvest.
 Whenever plants expire or go to seed, remove them and plant something else.

 Eliot Coleman’s book, The Winter Harvest Handbook is packed full of ways to get a second or even third harvest from your garden plot.
 Amazingly, Coleman achieves this in Maine, one of the coldest states in the country.